oherik/Waft/docs/Developer Documentation.md

 For a more detailed description of layered architecture, see [Evans (2004, p.
 68-75)](#evans2004).

 There is also a `util` package.
-It is at its core a project specific library, and it has no knowledge of the rest of the system.
-This is a catch all packages for classes that are generally handy to have, but don't have a specified place within the rest of the architecture.
+This is a catch all package for classes that are generally handy to have, but don't have a specified place within the rest of the architecture.
 It holds classes that help with event handling, and other miscellaneous tools.
+The event classes may have some knowlegde of the system, such as of domain obects, but not much else.

 #### 2.2.1 Presentation